-Some sculptures in our collection can be touched by visually impaired people, and assistance dogs can also be brought into the museum.
+Some sculptures in our collection can be touched by visually impaired people.
+Assistance dogs can also be brought into the museum.
 Unfortunately, we do not have descriptions of the exhibits in braille or introduction loops for those who are deaf or hard of hearing.
-However, there is the option to book a touch tour or tours in sign language as a way to experience our collection.
+However, there is the option to book a touch tour or a tour in sign language as a way to experience our collection.

 For information on the special tours and questions on barrier-free access in genereal, please feel free to contact the art education team.

 We are working to make our museum more accessible to people with disabilities and to improve the infrastructure continually.
 We are always happy to receive ideas and suggestions for how we can do this.
 Simply talk to us or contact our art education team.

 Art education at Lehmbruck Museum: open to all

 In the area of art education, too, Lehmbruck Museum remains true to its motto "art is there for everyone".
 A broad range of events offering various perspectives on art are geared to the broader general public and aim to encourage dialogue and overcome people's reservations.